This information describes nail changes that you may have while taking chemotherapy or other anti-cancer treatments and how to help manage them.

 - For more information, ask your nurse for the resource Nail Cooling During Treatment with Taxane-based Chemotherapy.

 - Keep your hands and feet well-moisturized with fragrance-free creams or ointments.
 Try thick creams or ointments, such as:

 - Vaseline® Intensive Care™

 - Wear soft, padded shoes or slippers, even when you are at home, such as Tempur-Pedic® slippers.

 - Wear soft, cushioned, cotton socks with all your shoes.

-- Soak your fingers or toes in a mixture of equal parts white vinegar and tap water for 15 minutes every night, if you have any signs or symptoms of infection.Back to top
+If you notice your nails are lifting from the nailbed underneath, try soaking your fingers, toes, or both in a mixture of equal amounts white vinegar and tap water for 15 minutes every night.
+Call your healthcare provider if you have any signs or symptoms of infection.Back to top

 - A fever of 100.4 °F (38 °C) or higher

 - Any of the following symptoms around or under your nail(s):